Basilica of the National Shrine of the Immaculate Conception: Architecture

 The basilica houses 82 Marian chapels (including the Our Mother of Africa Chapel), as well as other sacred images, flanking the sides of the Great Upper Church and the Crypt Church.
 They were designed to reflect the origins of Catholic Americans and the religious orders whose generosity erected them.

 Its Greek-styled interior is crowned with numerous domes decorated in mosaics, similar to the Basilica of St. Mark in Venice, Italy, but much larger.
 The mosaics feature American renditions of traditional Catholic images.
 Artist Jan Henryk De Rosen, who presided over the shrine's iconography committee was also responsible for much of its decor, including composing the large mosaic over the northern apse.
+The basilica is dedicated to the Immaculate Conception, the United States' principal patroness.
+Pope Pius XI donated a mosaic rendition of the image in 1923.
+It serves as the patronal church of the Catholic Church in the United States.

 The exterior of the basilica is 459 ft long, 240 ft wide, and 237 ft tall to the top of the cross on the dome.
 The exterior area of the basilica is 10234 m².
 The Trinity Dome (the main dome of the structure) is only 7 ft smaller than that of the U.S. Capitol.
 The interior area of the basilica is 7097 m² for the Upper Level and Great Upper Church, and 12069 m² for the Lower Level and Crypt Church, for a grand total of 19166 m².

 The Trinity Dome of the basilica is covered in 47,000 gloss Ludowici shingle tiles arranged to form biblical patterns.
 The blue tiles represent the Virgin Mary, the yellow is a reference to common architecture found on Hebrew churches, red is symbolic of Christ's blood, and the grey tiles are a neutral color to emphasize the patterns.
 Ludowici also produced the roof tiles for the tower and lower roof.

 The shrine was built in the style of medieval churches, relying on thick masonry walls and columns in place of structural steel and reinforced concrete.
 It was designed to hold 10,000 worshipers and includes modern amenities such as a basement cafeteria, hidden public address speakers to carry speech at the altar to the rear of the building, air conditioning and what was the largest radiant heating slab in the world (in 1959).

 There are arches outlined with iridescent Pewabic Pottery tile, large ceramic medallions set in the ceiling, and fourteen Stations of the Cross in the Crypt Church.